qLSLab/ExTaxsI/README.md

 Project overview
 ----------------
-ExTaxsI is a bioinformatic tool aimed to elaborate and visualize molecular and taxonomic informations.
+ExTaxI is a bioinformatic tool aimed to elaborate and visualize molecular and taxonomic informations.
 This open-source user friendly project, written in Python 3.7, allows the creation of interactive plots starting from NCBI search query or directly from offline taxonomic files.

-ExTaxsI has multiple functions:
+ExTaxI has multiple functions:

 * DATABASE: creation of multi FASTA files composed by nucleotide sequences, taxonomic lists, genes and accessions, starting from manual inputs or csv/tsv files.